Bunnings Trade

 No PowerPass account?
 Sign up

-There are a host of work-related items for which tradespeople can claim a tax deduction, from tools and mobile phone costs to sunscreen and safety glasses; the Australian Taxation Office (ATO) website has a comprehensive list.
-Generally, a trade apprentice can claim most expenses a qualified tradie can, but there are a few quirks that could be useful to know.
+There are a host of work-related items for which tradespeople may be able to claim a tax deduction, from tools and mobile phone costs to sunscreen and safety glasses; the Australian Taxation Office (ATO) website has a comprehensive list.
+Generally, a trade apprentice can claim most expenses a qualified tradie can, but there are a few quirks that could be useful to understand.
 Here’s what you need to know when it comes to tax claims for apprentices.

 Basic tax rules for trade apprentices